 That being said, the IRS penalty for filing late is an additional fee in the amount of 5% of tax due for every month that you don’t file your income tax return, up to 25%.
-The clock on the penalty starts ticking the day that your tax return is due (either April 18th, or October 16th if you filed an extension).
-However, if your return is at least 60 days late, the minimum penalty is either $205 or 100% of the amount of tax due, whichever is smaller.
+The clock on the penalty starts ticking the day that your tax return is due (either April 18th or October 15th, if you filed an extension).
+However, if your return is more than 60 days late, the minimum penalty is either $100 or 100% of the amount of tax due, whichever is smaller.
 You may see a similar penalty for your state return, depending on your state.

 On top of these penalties, the IRS will also charge interest on the tax that you owe.
 Interest starts accruing on the due date of your return, and is generally the same as the federal short-term interest rate plus 3%.

 You can learn more here on the website for the IRS, Failure to File Penalty.